The Global p-XRF Network (GopXRF.net)

 Colloquia on portable X-Ray Fluorescence

-Led by the network and endorsed by the European Academy of Sciences & Arts/STEMAC Expert Group, we are organising a series of online colloquia to explore the use of pXRF in archaeology and cultural heritage.
+Led by the network and endorsed by the European Academy of Sciences & Arts/STEMAC Expert Group, we are organising a series of online colloquia (first lectures be found here) to explore the use of pXRF in archaeology and cultural heritage.
 The colloquia aim to provide a platform for knowledge exchange, featuring expert presentations from both the natural sciences and the humanities.
 Each session will include 30-minute talks by specialists from archaeology and natural sciences, followed by a 30-minute discussion.
 Topics include:

 • Resources and guidance for the XRF community